jdelaguila/udacity_data_engineering_nanodegree/Data Lake/README.md

    This behaves as a staging table for the song data.
 3. Using the SQL function of the SparkSession data was extracted from the song staging table to create two dataframes: artists, and songs.
    These would serve as the dimension tables of the same name.
+These tables are loaded back onto S3 as parquet files.
-4. In a similar manner, log data is extracted from S3 and
+4. In a similar manner, log data is extracted from S3 and processed to create the users, and time dimension tables.
+These tables are then loaded back onto S3 as parquet files.
+5. Song data and log data are combined to create the songplays table which is then loaded back to S3 as a parquet file.

 ## How to Run Script